If you've got questions about visiting Ogden, Utah, then we've got answers for you.

 A. Ogden is located along the northern end of the Wasatch Mountain range and is accessible by plane, car, or train.
 We’ve broken down the distances to some of the more popular locations below:

-A. Nope!
+A. You can manage without one.
 From the Salt Lake City airport you can catch TRAX to the SLC Intermodal Hub, then the Front Runner train will bring you and your gear straight to downtown Ogden.
 From there you can take a bus or shuttle to your destination of choice.
 Utah Transit Authority (UTA) offers ski bus service from downtown hotels and the upper valley condos to all three local resorts.
 For details on schedules and routes, visit www.visitogden.com or ask at the front desk of your hotel.
+Even though you can manage without one, we would recommend getting one so you can get off the beaten path to the Shooting Star Saloon and Talisman Brewing Company.

 A. The best time to come out and revel in the snow is between February and March.
 During this time you can likely enjoy a snow-filled powder day followed by a bluebird powder day in the same week!